ShikoShintaro/ShikoShintaro/README.md

 ---

-Hello, I’m Shiko Shintaro.
+Greetings, I'm Shiko Shintaro!

-I am a programmer based in the Philippines with an interest in building creative and practical software projects.
-I enjoy exploring new technologies, developing systems, and turning ideas into functional applications.
-Most of my work involves experimenting with different tools, learning new frameworks, and continuously improving my development skills.
+I am a Filipino programmer who is interested in developing innovative and useful software projects.
+I love to learn new technologies, design systems and transform concepts into functional applications.
+Most of my work revolves around testing various tools, mastering new frameworks, and constantly improving my programming capabilities.

 ---